-Cleveland Clinic Cole Eye Institute and Foundation Fighting Blindness Donor Program for Inherited Retinal Degenerative Diseases
+Cleveland Clinic Cole Eye Institute for Inherited Retinal Degenerative Diseases

 Cole Eye researchers are focused on understanding the underlying genetic basis for macular degeneration and various other eye diseases in the hopes of aiding in the provision of new treatment options, and progress towards a cure.

-The Eye Donor Program allows researchers to gain invaluable information from eye tissue affected by various retinal degenerative diseases (RDDs) such as Age-related Macular Degeneration, retinitis pigmentosa, Leber congenital amaurosis, Stargardt disease, and various others.
+The Eye Donor Program allowed researchers to gain invaluable information from eye tissue affected by various retinal degenerative diseases (RDDs) such as Age-related Macular Degeneration, retinitis pigmentosa, Leber congenital amaurosis, Stargardt disease, and various others for over 25 years.

 Since its inception, over 100 research papers have been published from analysis of tissues in this collection.
-The collection is unique in the world, and it is likely that no other collection of diseased tissues with genetic defects exists for any other organ system.
-Certainly, no other collection exists with this magnitude and breadth.
-This unique resource, continuously available for additional study, is a repository for new donations and available for distribution to interested laboratories worldwide.
-Indeed, for many research approaches, the tissues in the facility can be used indefinitely.
+The collection is unique in the world, and it is likely that no other collection of diseased ocular tissues with genetic defects of this magnitude and breadth exists elsewhere.
+This unique resource, continuously available for additional study, is available for distribution to interested laboratories worldwide in collaborative studies at no cost (except for shipping).
 For more information on the tissue inventory, please view the following document:

-A substantial number of tissue distributions have been made to other laboratories that are pursuing research important to the goals of FFB.
-These include tissues from 60 donor eyes that have been distributed for analysis to 17 different investigators in the United States and abroad.
+A substantial number of tissue distributions have been made to other laboratories that are pursuing research important to the goals to the goals of understanding retinal degenerative diseases.
+These include tissues from ~100 donor eyes that have been distributed for analysis to >35 different investigators in the United States and abroad.

-Since this collection was relocated to the Cole Eye Institute it has continued to be upgraded, and substantial new research has been conducted using both new donations that come to this facility as well as tissues that have been a part of the collection for many years.
+Since this collection was relocated to the Cole Eye Institute in 2001 substantial new research has been conducted.
 As the result of the research performed on these tissues at the Cole Eye Institute, 22 research publications have appeared and 28 poster presentations have been made at national/international meetings.